Instructions for Reviewers

 2. A commentary indicating the merits and weakness of the paper regarding the rigor in the description of the relevant positions and arguments, quality of the offered arguments, and novelty of the contribution and possible impact in the relevant debate.

-The reviewer report form can be downloaded here.
+We currently operate a hybrid system in which reviewer reports can be submitted either by email to the editor or directly through EuJAP by logging into our OJS system.
+If you choose to submit a reviewer report via email, please use our reviewer report form, which can be downloaded here.
 Please write your recommendations on a submission (whether it should be accepted, revised, or rejected) in the commentary box reserved for editors.

 Use the space for authors to write a more substantive report on the merits and demerits of the paper, and recommendations on how it can be improved (if the referees feel this can be done).